 — Agence France-Presse, 2008

-As to whether he was affected by the curse, King Louis XIV suffered when all of his legitimate children, but one, died in childhood.
-Though he tried to project an image of a healthy and virile king, he suffered a number of ailments in his life including symptoms of diabetes, recurring boils, fainting spells, gout, dizziness, hot flushes, headaches, and underwent a painful operation.
+Whether he was affected by the curse, King Louis XIV suffered when all of his legitimate children, but one, died in childhood.
+Though he tried to project an image of a healthy and virile king, he suffered several ailments in his life, including symptoms of diabetes, recurring boils, fainting spells, gout, dizziness, hot flushes, headaches, and underwent a painful operation.
 However, his reign of 72 years and 110 days is the longest recorded of any monarch of a sovereign country in European history.
-During Louis’ long reign, France was the leading European power, fought three major wars, and two lesser conflicts.
-He died of gangrene, four days before his 77th birthday.
-Upon his death in 1715, his title and estate, including the Blue Diamond was inherited by his five-year-old great-grandson King Louis XV.
+During Louis’ long reign, France was the leading European power, fought three major wars and two lesser conflicts.
+He died of gangrene four days before his 77th birthday.
+Upon his death in 1715, his title and estate, including the Blue Diamond, were inherited by his five-year-old great-grandson, King Louis XV.

-During King Louis XIV reign, another man who is said to have been affected by the curse was Nicholas Fouquet, who was the superintendent of the country’s finances.
+During King Louis XIV’s reign, another man who is said to have been affected by the curse was Nicholas Fouquet, the superintendent of the country’s finances.
 For a special occasion, Fouquet was allowed to wear the precious stone.
-A short time later, he and the king argued and Fouquet was soon charged with maladministration of the state’s funds.
+He and the king argued a short time later, and Fouquet was soon charged with maladministration of the state’s funds.
 Fouquet was then imprisoned at the Fortress of Pignerol in 1664, where he stayed until his death in 1680.

-Due to the open royal adultery, the Roman Catholic Church soon became her adversary and in 1675, a priest refused to give her absolution, which was necessary for her to take Easter communion, a requisite for all Catholics.
+Due to the open royal adultery, the Roman Catholic Church soon became her adversary.
+In 1675, a priest refused to give her absolution, which was necessary to take Easter communion, a requisite for all Catholics.

 “Is this the Madame that scandalizes all France?
 Go abandon your shocking life and then come throw yourself at the feet of the ministers of Jesus Christ.”